GET TAX RELIEF NOW!

 Your statement must be concise, factual, and matched to the specific error because vague apologies do not qualify as reasonable cause.

-Request an Appeals conference if the revenue agent will not consider your reasonable cause argument.
+Request an appeals conference if the revenue agent does not consider your reasonable cause argument.
 The Appeals Office has independent authority to evaluate reasonable cause and often has more flexibility than the exam division.

 File a timely protest within thirty days of the thirty-day letter, or petition the Tax Court within ninety days of a statutory notice of deficiency.